Why Does My Jaw Hurt? 9 Jaw Pain Causes & How to Treat It

 Jaw pain typically radiates to other parts of the face and is a common concern.
 It may develop due to issues with the nerves or blood vessels, toothaches, sinus infections, or other conditions.

-Mostly, jaw pain results from temporomandibular joint disorder.
+Most often, jaw pain results from temporomandibular joint (TMJ) disorders.
 While jaw pain doesn’t need immediate medical attention in most cases, it may signify a more serious underlying condition that requires treatment.

 Anyone with persistent, worsening, or severe jaw pain should consult a doctor for a diagnosis.

-As a leading provider of night guards for jaw pain, we discuss some causes of jaw pain and how you can treat it:
+As a leading provider of custom-fitted dental guards for jaw pain, we’re here to discuss some common causes of jaw pain and provide helpful solutions.

 - Pain in your jaw and tongue